Spaces of tight contact structures in dimension 3: Preliminaries.

 Alexander's trick allows to prove that the space $\Emb^+(\D^n,\R^n)$ of orientation preserving embeddings $\D^n\rightarrow\R^n$ linearise, i.e. it is homotopy equivalent to $\GL^+(n,\R)$.
 This, together with the \em Isotopy Extension Theorem\em, implies that on a closed oriented $n$--manifold $N^n$ the space $\Emb^+(\D^n,N^n)$ is homotopy equivalente to the total space of the oriented frame bundle $\Fr^+(N)$.
 Explicitly, there is a map of fibrations

-Where the maps between the fibers and between the bases are homotopy equivalences.
+Where the maps between the fibers and the bases are homotopy equivalences.
 Thus, the natural map $\Emb^+(\D^n,N^n)\rightarrow \Fr^+( N^n)$ is a homotopy equivalence.

 In the contact category there is also an Alexander trick.
-Indeed, in $(\R^{2n+1},\xi_\std=\ker(dz-\sum_i y_idx_i))$ the dilation is a contactomorphism for any $t>0$.
-This implies that the space of co--oriented embeddings of Darboux balls $(\D^{2n+1},\xi_\std)$ into $(\R^{2n+1},\xi_\std)$ is homotopy equivalent to the space of contact framings, i.e. to $\U(n)$\footnote{Being precise one should write the positive conformal symplectic group.
+Indeed, in $(\R^{2n+1},\xi_\std=\ker(dz-\sum_i y_idx_i))$ the dilation is a contactomorphism for every $t>0$.
+Thus, the space $\CEmb((\D^{2n+1},\xi_\std),(\R^{2n+1},\xi_\std))$ of co--oriented embeddings of Darboux balls into $(\R^{2n+1},\xi_\std)$ is homotopy equivalent to the space of contact framings, i.e. to $\U(n)$\footnote{Being precise one should write the positive conformal symplectic group.
 This group is homotopy equivalent to $\U(n)$.}.
 We refer the reader to \cite[Section 2.6.2]{GeigesBook} for further details.
 In particular, the Isotopy Extension Theorems in Contact Topology implies, in the same way as in the smooth case, that

 \begin{lemma} Let $(N,\xi)$ be a closed co--oriented $(2n+1)$--contact manifold.
 The space $\CEmb((\D^{2n+1},\xi_\std),(N,\xi))$ is homotopy equivalent to the total space of the bundle of \em contact framings \em $\CFr(N,\xi)$ over $(N,\xi)$, which has fiber $\U(n)$; i.e. a Darboux ball is determined by the centre of the ball and the induced framing of $\xi$ at that point. \end{lemma}